-This series continues to explore ideas of the interconnection of the health of the body and the environment.
-It focuses on the element of air, specifically as breath, one of our most intimate acts.
+This series explores ideas of the interconnection of the health of the body and the environment focusing on the element of air, specifically as breath, as one of our most intimate acts.

 As the images float, the words become ephemeral like breath, as do memories of the land and sky.
 Word poems are created and recreated by the airflow and human presence in a shared connection to inspire a new language.
 Words disappear in the image, representing conversations unfinished in environmental discussions and with each other.
 The collage of images and words becomes an attempt at a new language where previous communication methods have failed.
 This series also represents our current systems of connection and disconnection with the earth and the resilience of nature to adapt to our interventions.